Dorking Museum War Memorial Project

 Newdigate – St. Peter’s Church War Memorial

-Dorking Museum is extremely grateful to John Calcutt for sharing his expertise and research.
+Dorking Museum is extremely grateful to John Callcutt for sharing his expertise and research.

 North Holmwood – St John the Evangelist Church Memorial